Roman Josi: 2011–2017: Early career, Run to the Stanley Cup Finals

-Following his rookie season, Josi returned to his youth team, SC Bern, because of the NHL lockout.
-He played alongside NHL stars John Tavares and Mark Streit.
+Following his rookie season, Josi returned to his youth team, SC Bern, because of the 2012 NHL lockout.
+He played alongside NHL stars John Tavares and Mark Streit, both of the New York Islanders.
 When the lockout was resolved in January 2013, Josi returned to the Predators for training camp.
 He quickly improved on his rookie seasons point totals and set new career-highs in goals, assists, points, and games played.
 After the Predators lost Ryan Suter, Josi stepped into a bigger role on the ice alongside Shea Weber.
 While playing alongside Weber, Josi tallied four goals and 10 assists for 14 points through 31 games.
-He eventually finished the season with five goals and 13 assists through 41 games.
+He eventually finished the season with five goals and 13 assists for 18 points through all 48 games as the Predators failed to qualify for the playoffs for the first time since 2009.

 On 10 June 2013, Josi signed a seven-year, $28 million contract to remain with the Predators through 2019–20.
 In the first year of his new contract, Josi continued to improve and had another career-best season.
-He completely replaced Suter on the Predators top defencemen pairing with Weber and averaged nearly 26:30 of ice time per game.
+He completely replaced Suter on the Predators' top defencemen pairing with Weber and averaged nearly 26:30 minutes of ice time per game.
 Despite his success, Josi began the season with a concussion after playing in two games.
 He subsequently missed 10 games to recover.
 Upon returning, he had a minus rating in five of his first six games before he slowly began improving.
 By early December, Josi had accumulated 30 blocked shots through 18 games.
-Later that month, he also tied his career high five-game point streak.
+Later that month, he also tied his career-high five-game point streak.
 By 14 January, Josi had tallied four goals and 10 assists and ranked sixth in the NHL in minutes played.
 During a game later that month against the Calgary Flames, he became the second defenseman in franchise history to tally two shootout goals in a season.
 Upon returning from the Olympics, Josi continued to produce and tied with Patric Hörnqvist for second on the team with 21 assists by mid-March.
-Josi finished the season with 13 goals and 40 points. through 72 games.
+Josi finished the 2013-14 season with 13 goals and 40 points through 72 games as the Predators failed to qualify for the playoffs for the second straight season.